saulspatz/SVGCards/README.md

 As you've guessed, the folders ending in "2" contain two-color suits, and those ending in "4" have four-color suits.
 The "Vertical" folders have the indices arranged traditionally the "Horizontal" folders have them side-by-side.
-Each of older contains a sprite sheet named "sprite.svg," and folders named "pngs", "svgs", and "gifs" containing PNG, SVG, and GIF images of the individual cards.
+Each folder contains a sprite sheet named "sprite.svg," and folders named "pngs", "svgs", and "gifs" containing PNG, SVG, and GIF images of the individual cards.
 The pngs and gifs folder each contain a sprite file also.
 The SVG cards are 210 pixels wide by 315 pixels